higginsjack/Market_ML/README.md

 3. After all epochs are completed, the final trained model is created

 ### Quantitative Analysis
-I want to really look at momentum and high frequency trades because it is less dependent on actual long term market movements (in my head, I have 0 knowledge of finance).
+I want to really look at momentum and high frequency trades because it is less dependent on actual long term market movements which are harder to quantify.
 In the period of a day, there is less likely to be qualitative factors at play than a year.

 I scrolled through Investopedia to find factors, they are listed below to keep a record.
 Math behind these is a lot simpler than the math behind the RNN so I left it out, it's implemented in code.

-Very skeptical of a lot of these but I'll include everything
+Markets are complex adaptive systems.
+Using volume and other traditional factors as inputs will probably result in low accuracy models but it's a good starting point.

 #### Relative Strength Index
 * Purpose: Signals bullish and bearish momentum